Skip to main content

 • Provide a certified copy of the death certificate

-• For joint accounts, the surviving joint owner may continue using the account
+• For joint accounts with survivorship, the balance belongs to the surviving owner under the account agreement and the survivor may continue using the account

-• For POD accounts, the named beneficiary presents government-issued photo ID matching the designation
+• For POD / tentative trust accounts, the named beneficiary presents government-issued photo ID matching the designation

-• For accounts without POD, the executor provides Letters Testamentary or Letters of Administration from the court
+• For accounts with no POD beneficiary and no joint owner, the executor or administrator provides Letters Testamentary or Letters of Administration from the Pennsylvania Register of Wills in the county of the decedent's residence

-• For trust-titled accounts, provide trust documents and trustee identification
+• For trust-titled accounts, provide the trust document or Certificate of Trust and trustee identification

 3

-• POD accounts: funds are distributed to the designated beneficiaries after verification
+• POD / tentative trust accounts: funds are distributed to the surviving named beneficiaries in equal shares after verification

-• IRA accounts: beneficiaries are notified and funds are distributed per the IRA beneficiary designation
+• IRA and Coverdell ESA accounts: funds are distributed per the beneficiary designation on file

-• Accounts without POD or joint ownership: the executor may open an estate account to pay bills and distribute assets per the will or PA intestacy law
+• Accounts with no POD beneficiary and no joint owner: the executor opens a Trumark Estate Account (branch only) to collect funds, pay bills, and distribute per the will or Pennsylvania intestacy law

 Required Documents